Rico040/bulls-and-cows/README.md

 # Bulls and Cows
-Simple Game maded on Python.
+Simple Game written on Python.

 abadoned cuz its a sp and i dont really want to improve it.